Abdelaali-Djouambi/TicTacToe/README.md

 # TicTacToe

-TicTacToe Kata using test driven developement, this application has multiple endpoints to simulate TicTacToe game between two players.
+TicTacToe Kata using TDD, this application has multiple endpoints to simulate TicTacToe game between two players.

 # Prerequisites

 In order to run the application, you need to have:
  1. JDK 18 (https://www.oracle.com/java/technologies/downloads/)
  2. Maven (https://maven.apache.org/download.cgi).